VincentWei/minigui-docs/README.md

-# minigui-docs
+# MiniGUI Docs

-Documents for MiniGUI Core and MiniGUI Components
+We maintains the documents for MiniGUI Core and MiniGUI Components in this project.